shanewholloway/js-imm-dom/README.md

-# Immediate-mode DOM tools
+# Immediate-Mode DOM Tools

 Lightweight tooling around DOM creation.
 Designed to be embedded piecewise in self-contained Web Components.

-I love virtual DOM libraries like [superfine][], [preact][], and [inferno][], but some creations do not need the effecient updating logic.
+I love virtual DOM libraries like [superfine][], [preact][], and [inferno][], but some creations do not need the efficient updating logic.
-Creations like self-suffecient Web Components, *where every byte of superfulous logic is wasted*.
+Creations like self-sufficient Web Components, *where every byte of superfluous logic is wasted*.

 The `imm-dom` library enables concise expression of DOM creation, while never setting `innerHTML` with uncontrolled content.